5 Ways to Relieve the Pain from Carpal Tunnel Syndrome

 2. Anti-inflammatory cypress and rosemary compress

 - While it cools, massage the area with a little cypress oil.
 You probably already know that cypress is one of the best anti-inflammatory agents available.

-Have you already heard how great fenugreek can be?
+3. Fenugreek compressHave you already heard how great fenugreek can be?
 It’s an excellent ingredient for any anti-inflammatory compress to reduce pain.
 It contains high amounts of niacin and vitamin B3, which help to fight infections and relieve pain.

-You have to remember to take these into account.
-Your laptop can really irritate the carpal tunnel region, and it’s about time you learned about it.
-Try to avoid spending long hours typing on a laptop or talking on the phone, and if you must use a computer try to choose an ergonomic keyboard that doesn’t make you bend or stretch your wrists as much.
+5. Ergonomic recommendationsYou have to remember to take this into account.
+Your laptop can really irritate the carpal tunnel region–never forget this.
+Avoid spending long hours typing on a laptop or talking on the phone, and if you have to be on a computer, try an ergonomic keyboard that doesn’t make you bend or stretch your wrists as much.

-There are also some gentle hand exercises that will relieve the symptoms of carpal tunnel syndrome.
+There are also some gentle hand exercises that can help you relieve pain from carpal tunnel syndrome.
 Just do some slow wrist circles for a minute, or grab your left thumb with the right and stretch them.
 This is so you don’t lose flexibility in the tendons, which puts less pressure on the nerves.

 Always choose gentle and low intensity hand exercises.
 Carpal tunnel syndrome is a condition that can’t be reversed and almost always requires surgery at some point, but until that time comes, it’s worth following these tips to get some relief.It might interest you...